tmaasen/nutritional-psychiatry-database/README.md

 ### Our Approach

-We're building a dataset that:
+We're building a database that:
 - Starts with trusted USDA data as a foundation
 - Enriches it with brain-specific nutrients often missing from standard databases
 - Adds research-backed mood impact relationships with confidence ratings
 - Includes comprehensive metadata for transparency and quality tracking

-## Dataset Schema
+## Schema

-The dataset follows a comprehensive schema that includes:
+The data follows a comprehensive schema that includes:

 ### Basic Food Information
 - Unique identifier